-The St. Jude Children’s Research Hospital – Washington University Pediatric Cancer Genome Project is the largest investment to date—estimated to cost $65 million over three years—aimed at understanding the genetic origins of childhood cancers.
-Scientists involved in the project will sequence the entire genomes of both normal and cancer cells from each patient, comparing differences in the DNA to identify genetic mistakes that lead to cancer.
-Kay Jewelers, a long-standing supporter of St. Jude Children’s Research Hospital, has committed to providing $20 million as lead sponsor of this project.
+The St. Jude Children’s Research Hospital – Washington University Pediatric Cancer Genome Project was the largest investment at the time—estimated to cost $65 million over three years—aimed at understanding the genetic origins of childhood cancers.
+Scientists involved in the project sequenced the entire genomes of both normal and cancer cells from each patient, comparing differences in the DNA to identify genetic mistakes that lead to cancer.
+Kay Jewelers, a long-standing supporter of St. Jude Children’s Research Hospital, committed to provide $20 million as lead sponsor of this project.

 St. Jude is home to one of the world’s largest and most complete repositories of biological information about childhood cancer.
-The collection dates to the 1970s and includes more than 50,000 tumor, bone marrow, blood and other biological samples.
-These samples are essential to efforts to understand the origins of cancer.
+The collection dates to the 1970s and includes tumor, bone marrow, blood and other biological samples.
+These samples are essential to understand the origins of cancer.
 The tissue bank has also helped St. Jude scientists develop the experimental models expected to be important for determining which mutations drive cancer’s development and spread.

-The collaboration focuses on childhood leukemias, brain tumors and tumors of bone, muscle and other connective tissues called sarcomas.
-St. Jude will provide DNA from tumor and normal tissues of patients, Washington University’s McDonnell Genome Institute will perform the whole genome sequencing, and both will participate in validation sequencing.
-Researchers at both institutions will collaborate to analyze the data and make the information publicly available once validated.
+The collaboration focused on childhood leukemias, brain tumors and tumors of bone, muscle and other connective tissues called sarcomas.
+St. Jude provided DNA from tumor and normal tissues of patients, Washington University’s McDonnell Genome Institute performed the whole genome sequencing, and both participated in validation sequencing.
+Researchers at both institutions collaborated to analyze the data and make the information publicly available.
 Prior research by this group and others indicates that the many genetic abnormalities in childhood cancers will differ from those found in adult cancers.

 Scientists at Washington University’s McDonnell Genome Institute pioneered whole-genome sequencing of cancer patients’ genomes.
 In 2008, they became the first to decode the complete genome of a cancer patient – a woman with leukemia – and trace her disease to its genetic roots.
 They have since sequenced the genomes of additional cancer patients, including those with breast, lung and ovarian tumors and glioblastoma, a type of brain tumor.
 These studies have identified intriguing and unexpected genetic connections between patients with different types of cancer that likely would not have been discovered using conventional approaches.

-Researchers involved in the project also will investigate how pediatric cancer is influenced by variations in the genome, including epigenetic changes, which alter the expression of genes but not the genes themselves.
-They also will use DNA sequencing data to identify genetic markers that can help physicians decide the best treatment options for cancer patients, based on the genetic profile of their tumors.
+Researchers involved in the project also investigated how pediatric cancer is influenced by variations in the genome, including epigenetic changes, which alter the expression of genes but not the genes themselves.
+They used DNA sequencing data to identify genetic markers that can help physicians decide the best treatment options for cancer patients, based on the genetic profile of their tumors.

 The project’s scope and design reflects the philosophies and talents of the institutions involved.
 St. Jude and Washington University have a history of scientific collaboration and a track record of innovation in patient care.
 They also share a commitment to excellence and openness in research.
-The pediatric genome project will include a public database where information, once validated, will be shared with the international scientific community, with the goal of accelerating progress against childhood cancer.
+The pediatric genome project includes a public database where validated information is shared with the international scientific community, with the goal of accelerating progress against childhood cancer.
 While great progress has been made in treating childhood cancer, it is still the leading cause of death from disease among U.S. children over one year of age, and cure rates for some childhood cancers remain below 50 percent.